Rudy Francisco: Poetry career

 Francisco first got into performance poetry after going to open mics and watching a show that featured the poet Shihan and falling in love with the style.
 He says that reading The Music Lesson by Victor Wooten was pivotal moment in his life as a poet.
 Francisco has performed in competitions as well as shows around the world.

 Francisco wrote his debut poetry book Getting Stitches in 2013, then Scratch in 2014, No Gravity in 2015, and his first full-length book Helium in 2017, which was published by Button Poetry.
 It took Francisco a year and a half to write the collection of 58 poems.
 Helium received positive reviews.
 When asked what Helium means in an interview, Francisco states that "helium allows you to defy gravity" and “in a lot of ways poetry always gave me that temporary escape.”
 Themes for Helium include race, class, gender, love, and self-reflection.
 His style for his poems encompasses "personal and political narratives through an honest and humorous approach."

 Francisco is the founder and current coach of the San Diego Poetry Slam Team, which won the 2017 National Poetry Slam Championship.

 Francisco performed his spoken-word poem "Complainers" on his first appearance on The Tonight Show Starring Jimmy Fallon on March 1, 2018.
 Rudy Francisco is the first to perform a full-length poem on the show.
 Many of his poems are on YouTube, some of which, like "Scars/To the New Boyfriend" have accumulated over two million views.
 He has also grown a large following on Instagram with over 250,000 followers.

 Personal life

-Francisco has said that the slam community allows one be a part of a family, saying “some of my closest friends are people I have been on teams with or competed against.
+Francisco has said that the slam community allows one to be a part of a family, saying “some of my closest friends are people I have been on teams with or competed against.
 It is what keeps me coming back around.”

 Francisco has a five-year-old daughter.